 The lack of geographical restrictions under the UCL also implicate considerations when determining whether to certify a nationwide class under California's consumer protection laws.
-Generally, a court will consider whether California has "significant contact or significant aggregation of contacts to the claims asserted by each member of the plaintiff class, contacts creating state interests, in order to ensure that the choice of [forum] is not arbitrary or unfair."
-In this regard, courts consider a variety of factors in determining whether California has sufficient contact to the asserted claims.
-Upon a determination that California has sufficient contacts to the claims of the nationwide class, the burden shifts to the defendant to demonstrate that the interests of the other state's laws are greater than California's.
+Generally, a court will consider whether California has "significant contact or significant aggregation of contacts to the claims asserted by each member of the plaintiff class, contacts creating state interests, in order to ensure that the choice of [forum] is not arbitrary or unfair."379 In this regard, courts consider a variety of factors in determining whether California has sufficient contact to the asserted claims.380 Upon a determination that California has sufficient contacts to the claims of the nationwide class, the burden shifts to the defendant to demonstrate that the interests of the other state's laws are greater than California's.381

 Another issue courts face with respect to the extraterritorial application of the UCL is whether district attorneys may bring public prosecutor actions seeking to obtain relief outside of the counties in which they have jurisdiction.
 Until recently, it was unclear whether a local prosecutor could collect penalties based on activity occurring within the State of California but outside his or her particular city or county.
 This issue was resolved definitively in Abbott Laboratories v.
-Superior Court, with the California Supreme Court ruling that local prosecutors could seek state-wide relief, including an injunction, a restitution order and civil penalties.
-Because a significant portion of penalty collections are kept by the city or county in which the prosecution is brought, many business groups had expressed concern about a rule that would incentivize local prosecutors to file state-wide cases for budgetary reasons.
-The California Supreme Court brushed off these concerns as merely hypothetical, and noted that the Attorney General still retains the "prerogative to intervene or take control of a civil enforcement action that, in the Attorney General's view, does not adequately serve the public interest," and so in an appropriate case could protect a defendant from a too-aggressive prosecution by a local official.
-Resolution of this issue is important as it may have implications for state-wide injunctive relief claims, as well as settlements in cases where plaintiffs purport to sue on behalf of all California residents.
+Superior Court,382 with the California Supreme Court ruling that local prosecutors could seek state-wide relief, including an injunction, a restitution order and civil penalties.
+Because a significant portion of penalty

-&lt;sup>358 See Rutledge, 238 Cal.
+379 See Rutledge, 238 Cal.
 App.
 4th at 1186 (internal quotation marks omitted).